cfugsss/PasswordGeneratorAndVault/README.md

   did some research.
 I decided to go with a sql table using sqlite3.
 I also decided to create a new code because in passGen.py I was learning tkinter and how it works, now i think i could make it better and more streamline.
 I only have a little bit of time today but im going to start the new code either setting up the new gui or starting building the database with sqlite.

+  3/1/22
+  watched some tutorials on how to use variables in sqlite3, so i can add the values from variables username, site, and password to the sql table.
+Once i figure that out ill implement it into the code in the generation portion and a function to retrieve it, and then it should be finished for now.
+Until i come back at some point to work on it again but after this its onto the next project.